 Getting to ECCWS

-Key locations for the 17th European Conference on Cyber Warfare and Security ECCWS 2018 Oslo, Norway are shown on this google map:
+The venue location for the 21st European Conference on Cyber Warfare and Security ECCWS 2022 Chester, UK is shown on this google map.